jvanderzande/GarbageCalendar/README.md

   * No hanging Domoticz event system, generating a "longer than 10 seconds" error when the website is unresponsive, as the Webupdate is running in the background in its own process.
   * The script has much more error checking and standard logging to make problem solving much simpler.
   * The main script can optionally create an ics calendar file which can be used by a calendar application.
+  * It now also has the option to show an custom icon for the text device for the first upcomming garbage type.

 ## Check the Wiki for:
   * [How does it all work](../../wiki/Process)